 Carbon compensation:

-Acknowledgement: Cedric (Vanderer) - thanks for sharing your professional knowledge and providing useful tips regarding water supply and plumbing in a van or bus.
+Acknowledgement: Cedric (Vanderer), Wim & Christof (Auto Electro Andries) - thanks for sharing your professional knowledge and providing useful tips regarding water supply and plumbing in a van or bus.

 Carbon compensation: Initially the aim was to design a full-electric heating system using efficient heat pumps, however, the required heat load in cold winter conditions is simply too large (doesn't surprise in a way).
 As not all processes can be electrified (is sometimes also not the most sustainable option), the diesel heater will run on HVO (100% renewable diesel) similar to the engine of the bus.
 There's a small carbon footprint linked to this biofuel, which should be compensated for during the lifetime of the bus.
 It's however a very clean alternative to fossil fuels and an ultimate combo of a high-density energy carrier, sustainable fuel and limited carbon emissions.